SkylineCommunications/dataminer-docs/connector-help/connector_help/SCTE_Fiber_Node.md

 ### Polling Control

-This page allows you to enable or disable the polling for particular SNMP modules, in the same way as can be done above each individual table in the driver.
+This page allows you to enable or disable the polling for particular SNMP modules, in the same way as can be done above each individual table in the connector.

 ### Interfaces